Puff Pastry Pecan Triangles

 Making these little puff pastries is so easy and quick if you have ready made pastry.

 - TOASTING PECANS: Preparing these puff pastries start with making the filling for the pastries.
 First you need to toast pecan nuts in the oven until they become fragrant and lightly brown.
 Once cooled, finely ground half of the amount, while other half finely chop.

 - MAKING FILLING: Place pecan nuts in a bowl and combine with melted butter, then add agave syrup as we don't use any sugar in this recipe.
 For refreshing aroma add grated orange zest and ground clove.
 Combine everything and set aside.

-- BAKING PASTRIES: Puff pastry should be cutted into 12 squares and transferred to the baking tray, leaving some space between each square as they will puff while baking.
+- BAKING PASTRIES: Puff pastry should be cutted into 12 squares and transferred to the baking sheet, leaving some space between each square as they will puff while baking.